craigfay/open_ui/ROADMAP.md

 * Introduce partial builder pattern
 * Test scaling with different x and y factors
 * Maybe rename UIBlueprint -> UIConstraints or UIProperties
+* Allow sprites that use palettes rather than sprite atlases